jonsanders101/tic-tac-toe/README.md

 * The responsibility for checking the fields for three matching values should belong to the line.
 * Reviewing the brief, each section of the board is referred to as a 'field'.
 To avoid confusion, I have renamed my Cell object to Field, and my Field Object to Line.
 * I've used helper methods to unpack the values of the position properties for each of the fields which Board creates.
 This feels like a lot of setup for a test, but I can't see a solution which adequately ensures the number and ordering of new fields in the board.
+* I realised that my #play method in game was calling board too frequently, and that it made sense to delegate many of those responsibilities to board itself.
+I will now go back and give board its own #play method which game calls.